flutter/website/src/docs/development/accessibility-and-localization/internationalization.md

     The `DemoLocalizations` class uses the generated `initializeMessages()` function (defined in `intl_messages_all.dart`)
     to load the localized messages and `Intl.message()` to look them up.

-<a name="ios-specifics"></a>
-## Appendix: Updating the iOS app bundle

-iOS applications define key application metadata, including supported locales, in an `Info.plist` file that is built into the application bundle.
-To configure the locales supported by your app, you'll need to edit this file.

-First, open your project's `ios/Runner.xcworkspace` Xcode workspace file then, in the **Project Navigator**, open the `Info.plist` file under the `Runner` project's `Runner` folder.

-Next, select the **Information Property List** item, select **Add Item** from the **Editor** menu, then select **Localizations** from the pop-up menu.

-Select and expand the newly-created `Localizations` item then, for each locale your application supports, add a new item and select the locale you wish to add from the pop-up menu in the **Value** field.
-This list should be consistent with the languages listed in the [supportedLocales][] parameter.

-Once all supported locales have been added, save the file.

 [77 languages]: {{site.api}}/flutter/flutter_localizations/GlobalMaterialLocalizations-class.html
 [`add_language`]: {{site.github}}/flutter/website/tree/master/examples/internationalization/add_language/lib/main.dart